 Now Epps is channeling his inner child — and talent — with the creation of a game called Sounds Fun With Mike Epps.
-The game, created in partnership with audio company Ground Control, is designed around the Amazon Alexa platform, and players access the game by enabling it as an Alexa skill through an Amazon Echo or the Alexa app.
-The release of the game coincides with that of Amazon’s Echo Buttons — push-button gadgets designed for family game nights.
+The game, created in partnership with audio company Ground Control, is designed around the Amazon Alexa platform, and players access the game by enabling it as an Alexa skill through an Amazon Echo or the

 The stand-up comedian, known for his performances on the Starz series Survivor’s Remorse, is currently on tour and also working with Comedy Central to develop a show called Inappropriate.
 He also has a movie coming out soon, called The Trap, produced by Queen Latifah.

 “I had a light bulb moment: This could be a fun, hilarious, and interactive guessing game.”

 The premise of Sounds Fun is pretty simple: Individuals or teams guess the sound that Epps is making, which ranges from silly things like “lawn mower” to “Donald Trump getting a haircut.”
 Those who guess correctly, win the round.
 You can play multiple rounds and have a good laugh in the process.
 Every day, a new sound will be released, and Epps also serves as the game’s judge, providing a mix of encouragement and his trademark comedic, snarky remarks.

 Epps — who’s favorite sound to make is the aforementioned weed trimmer — told Digital Trends that he got the idea for the game after playing it with his kids at home.